Frequently Asked Questions (FAQs)

 Can bikes be brought onto the Purple Line?

 The average noise levels emanating from the Purple Line light rail vehicle (LRV) shall not exceed the levels indicated below for non-corrugated, tangent track with all auxiliary equipment operating simultaneously.
-Special wheel profiles, wheel dampers, and/or other noise mitigation measures shall be provided on LRVs to ensure that wheel squeal in curves does not exceed 78 dBA.
+Special wheel profiles, wheel dampers, and/or other noise mitigation measures shall be provided on LRVs to ensure that wheel squeal in curves does not exceed 78 decibels.
 Noticeable pure tones are not permitted.
 The table below details the noise limit of the LRV.

-Exterior Noise Limits | |
+Exterior Noise Limits

 Condition | Noise Limit |